daylanKifky/umap_cv/README.md

 Create an `articles` folder at the root of this repository, and populate it with markdown files, using [sample_articles/_article_boilerplate.md](sample_articles/_article_boilerplate.md) as a base.

-**Be sure to populate the JSON part with significant content**, since it will be used to create the embeddings of your article
+**Be sure to populate the JSON part with significant content**, since it will be used to create the embeddings of your article.
+Add at least 2 technologies and 2 tags.

 ## Dev Run